Shannon Delany

-Shannon Delany is an American fantasy novelist who created the 13 to Life series, published by St. Martin's Press.
+Shannon Delany is an American fantasy novelist.
+She is best known for creating the 13 to Life series, published by St. Martin's Press.

 Early life and education

 Shannon Delany has written stories since she was a child.
 She graduated from Kutztown University of Pennsylvania, where she studied secondary social studies education.

 Career

 Delany worked as a teacher before deciding to pursue her writing career.
+She began writing in earnest when her grandmother fell unexpectedly ill during a family vacation.